 - Reset Network Settings

 There are just a handful of reasons why the oldest (by modern standards, telegram still undercuts it by 160 years) messaging technology of them all won’t work on a smartphone.
-The thing with iMessages is that they use the internet connection (like any other instant messenger) and SMS uses GSM cellular network.
+The thing with iMessages is that they use an internet connection (like any other instant messenger) and SMS uses GSM cellular network.
 And you’ll need to enable SMS in order for you to send short messages (up to 160 characters) to Android users and users with non-smartphones.

 Additionally, you’ll probably want to check if your mobile plan allows sending SMS messages.
 Finally, resetting network settings should help you address the problem.